ius-csg/cslabs-backend/README.md

 To connect to a proxmox host, you will need to add them to the DB.
 The passwords used to access the proxmox host is encrypted so a command is developed to ease the process of adding them.

-1. Build the solution
+1. Open the terminal to the solution folder.
-2. `cd CSLabs.Console`
-3. `dotnet run --no-build`
+2. Run `cslabs help`

 This will show you all the commands available: